A mixed model in Senegal

 For families in the neighborhood, they all go everywhere by foot.
 We started taking walks with the kids, and sometimes with family, too.

 Below: The new Ouakam park, at the base of the Monument de la Renaissance.

 Less transport time for everyone

 Best, since very few have regular access to a car, including the BCBA!
 More sessions can be scheduled in a day without transport time, which means MORE families accepted, and Adair can run over to homes within 10 minutes when needed.
 Everyone can appreciate less time in the heat, exhaust, and dust.

 More interventionist control over materials

-The supervisor still must do the shopping (No amazon or online shopping here!), but the interventionist can choose from what is available in the therapy room themselves to bring back to the house.
+The supervisor still must do the shopping (No amazon or online shopping here!), but the interventionist can choose from what is available in the therapy room independently to bring back to the house.
 Easy to do before or after sessions.

 Fewer days per week can often mean a lower cost and time commitment for families